AP 7400 Employee Travel

 RENTAL VEHICLES

 Do NOT purchase a Loss Damage Waiver (LDW) and Liability Insurance Supplement (LIS) from the rental agency when renting a vehicle in the continental U.S. in the College’s name.
-The College’s general liability insurance covers loss and damage of rental cars.
+The College’s general liability insurance covers the loss and damage of rental cars.

 If an accident occurs, notify the automobile rental agency and immediately contact the Risk Management Office at (541) 956-7061.